 Baylor University: “Today I want to inform you that we intend to safely resume in-person teaching, learning, and residential life for the fall 2020 semester,” President Linda A. Livingstone, Ph.D. wrote on April 27.

 Boston College: According to a May 19 email, the college plans to resume in-person classes on August 31.

 Boston University: Boston University is planning to reopen campus in the fall of 2020, according to an article on their website.

 Bowdoin College: The school hopes to have a plan for the fall semester finalized by mid-June, according to its website.

 Brown University: President Christina Paxson wrote in an op-ed for The New York Times that “The reopening of college and university campuses in the fall should be a national priority.”

-California State University: California State University (the largest four-year public college system in the US) announced that it would conduct its fall semester completely online.
+California State University: California State University (the largest four-year public college system in the US) announced that the fall semester would be conducted completely online.

 Chapman University: “While we are doing additional planning in case COVID-19 forces Southern California schools to restrict in-person instruction, our current intention is to return to campus in the fall if we are able,” the university said in a statement.

-Clark University: In a statement, President David P. Angel writes: “It is our hope that we will engage in residential learning during the fall, although this may well take a somewhat modified form from what we have all been used to.”
+Clark University: President David P. Angel wrote in a statement: “It is our hope that we will engage in residential learning during the fall, although this may well take a somewhat modified form from what we have all been used to.”